ericrkuo/tron-haskell/README.md

     > the `Gloss` package and how frames are rendered.
 To avoid this issue, you may need to press a key multiple
     > times to turn in the desired direction.

-    - As the game progresses, your jet trail will grow and the objective is to avoid colliding into the walls or the jet trails (your own and the CPU's)!
+    - As the game progresses, your jet trail will grow and the objective is to avoid colliding into the walls or the jet trails (your own and the CPUs)!
     - Some interesting cases to try
-        - What happens if a player collides into their own jet trail?
+        - What happens if a player collides into their jet trail?
         - What happens if a player travels out of bounds?
         - Can you predict where the CPU will go next?
-Try to outsmart them and move onto the next level of difficulty!
+Try to outsmart them and move on to the next level of difficulty!
         - Is it better to play aggressive or passive against the CPU?

 To run the tests: